I love to read, and memoirs by Black women is one of my favorite genres.

-Even though that’s the draw of the genre for me, I promise you don’t have to be a Black to be inspired, informed, or entertained by these autobiographies.
+That’s the draw of these books for me, but you don’t have to be Black to enjoy them.

 Learn more about the Black experience by reading memoirs by Black women

-Over the last couple of years there’s been a great interest in Americans wanting to get a better understanding of the African-American experience.
+Over the last couple of years there’s been more interest in folks wanting a better understanding of the Black American experience.